kouthardavids/EcomCarRental/README.md

    ```bash
    npm run dev
    ```
+- To get into admin side:
+- email: admin@gmail.com
+- password: admin123

+- To get into customer side:
+- sign up or continue with google!

 ## Configuration
 To run the project, you need to configure environment files (*.env*) for both backend and frontend.
 1.**Backend *.env file***: